keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 In this blog post, I thought I'd strip this back to basics and walk through the pattern, demonstrating it's objectives, it's capabilities and to some of it's limitations, as it's something I have taught customers and collegues a like in the past.

-Note: In this blog post, we will be working with AWS CloudFormation, however, this approach can be implemented with any tool of your choice from the AWS CLI to Hashicorp Terraform.
+Note: In this blog post, we will be working with AWS CloudFormation, however, this can be implemented with any tool of your choice from the AWS CLI to Hashicorp Terraform.

 # From Code to Cloud